Summary of the Lawsuit

 Defendants filed their Petition for Interlocutory Appeal in the Third Circuit Court of Appeals on September 29, 2014.
 The Third Circuit granted their appeal in a January 7, 2015 order.
 On December 29, 2015, The Third Circuit Court of Appeals affirmed the lower court’s ruling that St. Peter’s Healthcare System Retirement Plan is not a “church plan”.
 This decision is consistent with opinions from the Seventh and Ninth Circuits.

 On July 18, 2016, Defendants filed a petition for a writ of certiorari, asking the Supreme Court to review the Third Circuit’s decision.
 The Supreme Court granted Defendant’s’ motion on December 2, 2016, and the case was consolidated with Rollins v.
 Dignity Health and Stapleton v.
 Advocate Health Care Network.
 Oral argument was held on March 27, 2017.
-The Supreme Court is expected to rule by June 2017 on the question of whether a non-church organization may nevertheless claim the “church plan” exemption from ERISA’s protections.

 On June 5, 2017, the Supreme Court reversed the judgment of the Third Circuit Court of Appeals.
 Plaintiffs, as ordered by the Court, filed an amended complaint on August 8, 2018.
 Defendants then filed a motion to dismiss the amended complaint on September 6, 2018.
 The parties are awaiting a ruling on Defendants’ motion to dismiss.